LexieData/LexieData.GitHub.io/capstone_project.md

 ### Track 2
 The second question is, "Which artists made the number one spot more than once?"
-I answered this by using the COUNTIF formula in Excel:
+I answered this by using the COUNTIF formula in Excel: <br>
 <img src="images/Artist Occurances.png"/> <br>

-Then I copied that formula for the rest of the artists and found that The Beatles were the only band to be on the rank 1, year-end 1946-2023 Billboard Charts.
+I copied that formula for the rest of the artists and found that The Beatles were the only band to be on the rank 1, year-end 1946-2023 Billboard Charts.
 They were on there two times: in 1964 and 1968.

 ### Track 3
 The third question asks, "What genres represented the rank #1 songs and how did they change throughout the decades?"
 I answered this by filtering the rank to "1" and comparing the genres in Excel. <br>